Product added to cart

-Obviously it's nice if you can track your parcel but it's not always possible - it's completely dependent on which part of the world you are in.
+Obviously it's nice if you can track your parcel, but it's not always possible - it's completely dependent on which part of the world you are in.
 Please bear in mind whether the parcel can be tracked or not doesn't speed up delivery, and the postal services are extremely reliable in any case.
-If you have an email confirming dispatch consult our shipping time guidelines and try as be as patient as possible - in almost all cases shipping methods are both fast and reliable, particularly given the distances involved.
-Please also bear in mind that we don't have access to any additional tracking information - we simply pass it on directly to you.
-In any case postage is insured- it is our responsibility to make sure you get the package.
+If you have an email confirming dispatch, consult our shipping time guidelines and try as be as patient as possible - in almost all cases shipping methods are both fast and reliable, particularly given the distances involved.
+Please also keep in mind that we don't have access to any additional tracking information - we simply pass it on directly to you.
+Postage is always insured and it is our responsibility to make sure you get the package.

 If you have received both confirmation emails then please consult our shipping time guidelines, count from the dispatch email date, and try and be as patient as possible.
 There are a small number of cases where shipping is delayed beyond standard shipping times - this is generally due to your local delivery network which, even in cases of delays, do get parcels to their destination.
 In any case we do insure all deliveries, and so we guarantee you will get what you ordered, but we also have to work within the limitations of local postage networks.
-In the small number of cases where there is a delay beyond standard shipping times, then we are obliged to wait a little longer, as in virtually every case the packages show up at their destination soon after, sending out replacements adds extra return postage costs, and actually replacements almost always arrive a good while after the original parcel.
-While the Royal Mail generally asks us to wait 28 days we will in many cases address the issue before then.
-In any case postage is insured- it is our responsibility to make sure you get the package.
+In the small number of cases where there is a delay beyond standard shipping times, then we are obliged to wait a little longer, as in virtually every package shows up at their destination soon after.
+Sending out replacements adds extra return postage costs, and actually replacements almost always arrive a good while after the original parcel.
+While the Royal Mail generally asks us to wait 28 days we will normally address the issue before then.
+In any case, postage is insured - it is our responsibility to make sure you get the package.

 Do I get a guarantee with mk whistles?

-Yes.
-MK whistles are guaranteed against faults in workmanship for 12 months after purchase.
+Yes, mk whistles are guaranteed against faults in craftsmanship for 5 years from the purchase date.
 If something goes wrong with your instrument as a result of the workmanship or materials we chose, we will repair or replace the instrument subject to our inspection.
 Accidental damage will be fixed (where possible) for reasonable rates.